perspectivefi/apwine-landing-page/src/blog/introducing-apw.md

 They will be allocated according to the following distribution:

-- **100'000** first tokens are sold to the community through a Balancer initial listing, with a 5:95 ETH/APW ratio, providing the development team with some initial capital for the development costs (mainly gas and audits).
+- **100'000** first tokens are sold to the community through a 5:95 ETH/APW Balancer Liquidity Bootstrapping Pool (LBP).
+It's a pool created on the protocol Balancer and allows the team to choose the price of the token during the sale while staying decentralized.
+Those tokens are sold to provide the development team with some initial capital for the development costs (mainly gas and audits).
 - **28'000 APW** are locked for a vesting period of 80 weeks for the core team and advisors.
 - **872'000 APW** are unlocked progressively on a weekly basis (for 80 weeks).

 Of those weekly 10'900 APW,
 - **10'000 APW** are allocated to liquidity mining.
-This means users of the platform who deposit funds will be rewarded APW proportionally.
+This means users of the platform who deposit funds will be rewarded with APW tokens proportionally.
-- **900 APW** are allocated to the team fund.
+- **900 APW** are allocated to the team fund for their work on the project.

 This distribution will later be reflected in the official [whitepaper](http://localhost:8000/APWine___Whitepaper.pdf).